 Friends of Sherburne NWR Host Virtual Sandhill Celebration Fundraiser

 Join the Friends of Sherburne for a virtual celebration of our favorite bird – the Sandhill Crane.
 As the cranes stage at the refuge during their migration south, the Friends of Sherburne are hosting an online fundraiser, a virtual “gala dinner” where the offerings are snail hors d’oeuvres, grasshopper gratinée and cattail casserole.
-You can “buy” the cranes a meal donating $20 or more, you’ll be showing your support for the cranes, a future amphitheater and nature education at the refuge.
+When you “buy” the cranes a meal by donating $20 or more, you’ll be showing your support for the cranes, a future amphitheater and nature education at the refuge.
 Now through October 31, all donations of $20 or more will receive a free commemorative sandhill crane sticker perfect for a water bottle or laptop.
 Check it out at Give.classy.org/SandhillCelebration23.

 Sandhill Stations Providing Crane Info to Refuge Visitors

 This year, the refuge and the Friends of Sherburne National Wildlife Refuge are hosting “Sandhill Stations” to help orient visitors about the best places to see the cranes at the refuge while they are staging.
 You’ll be provided with directions and maps, plus have the ability to ask any questions about cranes.
-Sandhill Stations will be held at the Bur Oak Welcome Station (first stop) on the Prairie’s Edge Wildlife Drive on Saturdays, October 21 and 28 and Sundays, October 22 and 29 from 3:00 pm to 5:00 pm.
+Sandhill Stations will be held at the Bur Oak Welcome Station (first stop) on the Prairie’s Edge Wildlife Drive on Saturdays, October 21 and 28, and Sundays, October 22 and 29, from 3:00 pm to 5:00 pm.

 Fall Shopping at Eagle’s Nest Nature Store

-For field guides, refuge branded apparel and nature-oriented gifts – including cozy knit hats and hooded sweatshirts -- visit the Friends of Sherburne Eagle’s Nest Nature Store at the Oak Savanna Learning Center location, open Thursdays and Saturdays from 10 am to 2 pm, 16797 289th Ave NW, Zimmerman.
+For field guides, refuge branded apparel and nature-oriented gifts – including cozy knit hats and hooded sweatshirts -- visit the Friends of Sherburne Eagle’s Nest Nature Store at the Oak Savanna Learning Center, open Thursdays and Saturdays from 10 am to 2 pm, 16797 289th Ave NW, Zimmerman.
 The nature store is available online at SherburneEaglesNestStore.com.
 Proceeds from the store benefit the refuge.

 Photo: Mary “Karlie” Carlson